 In the last semester of the sophomore year, all students must take the Rising Junior Assessment prior to being allowed to register for further courses, and they must pass the Assessment prior to acquiring 96 hours of collegiate-level credits.
-Students who fail to meet the minimum pass criteria for any part or parts of the Rising Junior Assessment must:
+Assessment results identify overall General Education Core strengths and weaknesses and will help identify need for student assistance.
+Addressing these needs may involve:

 - Retake the part or parts they failed each time the Assessment is offered until they have passed all portions.
-The Assessment is administered twice each year, October and March, and
+The Assessment is administered twice each year, in the Fall and Spring semesters.

 - Pay for the cost of retakes at the prevailing rate for each portion of the test each time the Assessment is re-administered.